jzbor/marswm/README.md

 ## Installation (with package manager)
 See [INSTALLATION.md](./INSTALLATION.md).

+For a guide on how to setup a working desktop environment with marswm as base take a look at [SETUP.md](./SETUP.md).

 ## Building from Source
 You have to install the following libraries natively: `libX11`, `libXft`, `libXinerama`, `libXrandr`.